Alf Shawyer

 Alfred Samuel Shawyer (1907–1971) was an English boxer who competed for England.

 Boxing career

+Shawyer boxed out of Old Goldsmiths BC.

-Shawyer won a gold medal in the middleweight division at the 1934 British Empire Games in London.
+He represented England at the 1934 British Empire Games in London, where he competed in the middleweight division, winning a gold medal.

 Shawyer won the 1933 Amateur Boxing Association British middleweight title, when boxing out of the Old Goldsmiths ABC.
 He later defeated Johnny Williams of Brooklyn in the New York Golden Gloves tournament during 1935.
 On 8 December 1935, in the Oslo Colosseum, he fought Henry Tiller in England's first match against Norway.

 Personal life

 He was a fireman by trade and lived at 81 Edward Street, Deptford in 1935.